 Can You Name a Central American Author or Historical Figure?

-More than four million Central Americans reside in the United States today, yet the resources on Latino heritage in most schools focus on Mexico, South America, or Spain.
+More than seven million Central Americans reside in the United States today, yet the resources on Latino heritage in most schools focus on Mexico, South America, or Spain.
 Central America is simply a strip of land on a map connecting North and South America.
 Students are left to imagine that their Central American heritage, or that of their peers, is insignificant.
 Teachers know little about the history and there is a scarcity of literature in the school libraries.
 That is why for National Latino/Hispanic Heritage Month (Sept.
 15 – Oct.
 15) Teaching for Change is launching a campaign titled, Ask Me About Central America.

 The goal of the campaign is to encourage and support teaching about Central America in K-12 schools so that students can learn about this region, which has so many ties to the United States through foreign policy, immigration, commerce, and culture.